sdr-enthusiasts/docker-planefence/README-nginx-rev-proxy.md

 ## Installation of NGINX, a small web server with reverse-proxy capabilities
 1. Start with a Raspberry Pi connected to the network and a clean install of Raspberry Pi OS, SSH enabled.
 This Raspberry Pi doesn't need to be the same as the one of your ADSB containers and services, but they should be on the same (or connected) subnets inside your firewall.
 2. Log into your Pi to the command line with SSH
-3. Do a `sudo apt-get update && sudo apt-get upgrade`
+3. Do `sudo apt-get update && sudo apt-get upgrade`
 4. Do `sudo apt-get install nginx`

 ## Configuration of NGINX as a reverse web proxy
 1. Edit the config file: `sudo nano -l /etc/nginx/nginx.conf` and make the following changes:
-    - Once your proxy is configured / tested / stable, you may want to switch logging off (lines 41/42):
+    - Once your proxy is configured / tested / stable, you may want to switch logging off (near lines 41/42):
       `access_log /var/log/nginx/access.log;` -> `access_log off;`
       `#error_log /var/log/nginx/error.log;` -> `error_log off;`
     Then save and exit